 We advise the RWA of the outcome, who will then advise the practice.

 Exceptional circumstances framework

 Initial assessments and reviews will consider the below principles.

 Changes to health services, workforce, or health system

-When a recent unexpected large change to the health workforce has resulted in a substantial decrease in health services to the community.
-It applies when the last DPA update did not recognise this change.
+When recent unexpected large changes to the health workforce have led to a substantial decrease in health services to the community.
+The review process considers these if the last DPA update did recognise these changes.

 This may include: